So How Did Fix My Hog Come About?

 He laughed and said I was crazy, but he ultimately agreed.

 We brought a professional TV production setup to his shop (Lights, Cameras, and Jibs – oh my) and went at it.
 We made lessons for everyone and anyone who needed help with their machines, from shade tree or “at home” mechanics to more experienced jet engine repairers and diesel truck drivers.

-After creating many hours of content from many more hours of hard work, we are now proud to be the only ones to have such extensive and high-quality Harley Davidson repair and maintenance video instruction.
+After creating many hours of content from many more hours of hard work, we are now proud to be the only ones to have such extensive and high-quality Harley Davidson customization, repair and maintenance video instructions.

 And ever since, the response has been tremendous.
 We get emails every day from customers saying things like, “Your Fix My Hog videos bring the factory service manual to life” and “I feel like I can tackle just about anything on my Harley with your videos.”

 Take my personal story as hard evidence.
 I was a kid that had never turned a wrench and now I can fully service and repair(still learning) my 1984 Harley-Davidson FXRS.
 All with a little (OK, a lot of) help from my friends, Bob LaRosa and his silent assistant, super tech, Mark DiPietro!